Enhance marketing intelligence with AI-integrated data

 What is a good ROAS?

-A good ROAS typically depends on your industry, business model, and profit margins, but generally, a ROAS of 4:1 or higher is considered strong, meaning you earn $4 in revenue for every $1 spent on advertising.
-However, what’s considered “good” can vary widely; for high-margin products, a lower ROAS might still be profitable, while low-margin businesses may require a higher ROAS to cover costs and generate profit.
-Ultimately, a good ROAS is one that meets your business’s financial goals and contributes positively to your overall marketing strategy.
+A good ROAS typically depends on your industry, business model, and profit margins.
+Generally, a ROAS of 4:1 or higher is considered strong, meaning you earn $4 in revenue for every $1 spent on advertising.

 No items found.